beast-dev/doc/index.md

 The recommended citation for this program is:

-Drummond AJ, Suchard MA, Xie D & Rambaut A (2012) Bayesian phylogenetics with BEAUti and the BEAST 1.7 Molecular Biology And Evolution 29: 1969-1973 full text
+Drummond AJ, Suchard MA, Xie D & Rambaut A (2012) Bayesian phylogenetics with BEAUti and the BEAST 1.7 *Molecular Biology And Evolution* **29**, 1969-1973 full text
 See this page for a more detailed list of publications for citing individual models and components.

+BEAST is descended from earlier work:

+Drummond AJ, Nicholls GK, Rodrigo AG & Solomon W (2002) Estimating mutation parameters, population history and genealogy simultaneously from temporally spaced sequence data. *Genetics*, **161**, 1307-1320.

+Rambaut A (2000) Estimating the rate of molecular evolution: incorporating non-contemporaneous sequences into maximum likelihood phylogenies. *Bioinformatics*, **16**, 395-399.

+It is built on a large body of prior work and appropriate citations for individual modules, models and components will be listed when BEAST is run.

 ### BEAST-Users mailing list